 - Discovery and Developmental Therapeutics

 Wayne B. Harris, MD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine and joined the faculty in 1998.
 Dr. Harris also serves as the Assistant Chief of Hematology and Medical Oncology at the Atlanta Veterans Affairs Medical Center.
-Since joining the faculty in 1998, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
+A board certified medical oncologist, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
 These include numerous investigator-initiated, cooperative group and industry-sponsored studies.

 On a national level, Dr. Harris works as a member of the Core Committee for Genitourinary Oncology of the Eastern Cooperative Oncology Group; American College of Radiology Imaging Network where he has served the principle investigator for national clinical trials.
 He is also a member of Loma Linda University Health Board of Trustees.